jayree/sfdx-jayree-plugin/README.md

 OPTIONS
-  -o, --officeuser=officeuser                     'name' (firstname lastname) of the SF user -s, --statusonly                                'name' (firstname lastname) of the SF user -u, --targetusername=targetusername             username or alias for the target org; overrides default target org
+  -o, --officeuser=officeuser                     'name' (firstname lastname) of the SF user -s, --statusonly                                get Lightning Sync status of the SF user, only -u, --targetusername=targetusername             username or alias for the target org; overrides default target org

   -w, --wait=wait                                 wait time for command to wait for status change in minutes (default: